Caff1982/PyChess/README.md

 # PyChess

 A chess game written in Python with AI.
-Uses mini-max algorithm with alpha-beta pruning to get best move.
-Can play as human vs human or human vs AI.
+It uses mini-max algorithm with alpha-beta pruning to get best move.
+Can be  played as human vs human or human vs AI.

 ## Prerequisites and Installing